raspberrypilearning/cd-sebento-appinv-1/en/step_7.md

 title: How can I install my app on a phone or tablet?
 ---

 + You can build a real app that can be installed on your Android device using one of the options from the **Build** menu.
-You can either download the app installer directly or get a QR code that you can scan to download the app onto your device.
+You can either download the app installer directly, or get a QR code that you can scan to download the app onto your device.

 ![](images/build.png)